 The research partnership includes the multidisciplinary CHRISP team and the Illawarra Health Information Platform (IHIP), a powerful stand-alone research data repository and health records linkage system.

-Based at the Innovation Campus, the CHRISP team has expertise and experience in health services research, evaluation and management, biostatistics, information technology, health informatics and epidemiology.
+Based at the Innovation Campus, the CHRISP team has expertise and experience in health services research, implementation science, emergency medicine, evaluation and management, biostatistics, information technology, health informatics and epidemiology.

 Established in 2016, the aim of CHRISP is to help build research capacity in the region and to provide access to high quality health data which will be used to improve the health and wellbeing of the local community.
 In order to meet this aim, the partnership has supported the establishment of the Illawarra Health Information Platform (IHIP) a powerful stand-alone data linkage IT system.Find out more about CHRISP

 Associate Professor Judy Mullan, Director of CHRISP: The CHRISP team has expertise in medicine, public health, epidemiology, statistics, and data linkage, so we have a team of people with expertise in those different fields which actually enables the research to happen in a timely manner as well, so that’s a really good thing.

 The University of Wollongong and the Illawarra Shoalhaven Local Health District developed a research partnership two years ago because they wanted to use this wonderful expansive data that they’ve had, up to thirty years’ worth of clinical data, for not only health service planning, but to also improve clinical practice.
 So the partnership and the research that they wanted to undertake was looking at priority-driven research, which is something that the health service itself decides their priority areas.
 They also wanted to do clinician-driven research, so that when clinicians have a burning question that they want to ask, they ask us if we have the data that will actually compliment that research question and they can derive the findings and use them for improving clinical practice or for improving health service delivery.